Last Updated on August 22, 2023 by Lori Walker

 Does flour make cookies hard?

 Cookies become tough if you overdo the batter.
 Cookies turn tough also in too much flour.
+But what happens if baking soda is left out of cookies?

 Generally, flour serves as the stabilizer and thickener and gives texture and consistency to the dough as the cookie rises and while in the oven.